Corymbia/eucalyptus-documentation/content/admin_guide/manage_regions/regions_troubleshooting/_index.md

 1. If a user uploads an object to an Object Storage Gateway in one region, will copies show up in other regions (similar to the behavior on AWS)? **A.** No, this is currently unsupported.

-1. Is LDAP/AD integration supported once Eucalyptus clouds have been federated? **A.** No, this feature is not supported.

 1. Do federated Eucalyptus clouds follow the same globally? **A.** No, Eucalyptus IAM limitations are regionally scoped.